CSEGECPKD/Btech-Practicals/README.md

 # PracticalAssignments

-A repo to store practical assignments from my university.
+A repo to store practical assignments.

 ## License